CloudFormation Deployment Troubleshooting

 Troubleshooting guide for common issues when deploying Koha on AWS using CloudFormation templates.
-This guide applies to all tiers: Free, Basic, Standard, and Enterprise.
+This guide applies to all tiers: Free, Standard, and Enterprise.

 CloudFormation Stack Issues